 Other common side effects include drowsiness, and itching.

-The epidural injection is mean to take away about 80% of the pain in your lower body (from about your rib cage down).
+The epidural injection is mean to take away about 80% of the labor pain in your lower body (from about your rib cage down).
 The lower part of your body will also likely be difficult for you to move (and you can’t get out of bed).

 Alternatives to the epidural would be IV pain medication, nitrous oxide (not in use at all US hospitals yet), local anesthetics or natural pain management.